 The pound sterling is at its lowest level against the US dollar since 1985 reinforces the imminence of a recession

 The value of the pound sterling fell to 1.135 dollars, its lowest level in 37 years.
-The drop came after data showed a 1.6% drop in retail sales in August, which some experts said indicates a “deterioration of the consumer situation in the United Kingdom.
+The drop came following data showed a 1.6% drop in retail sales in August, which some experts said indicates a “deterioration of the consumer situation in the United Kingdom.

-Escalating inflation, which is currently at the highest level of any G-7 country, the impending recession and worries about tax cuts were the factors that pushed the pound sterling on the downslope as experts now believe increased government spending under a new administration would add to price pressures.
+Escalating inflation, which is currently at the highest level of any G-7 country, the impending recession and worries regarding tax cuts were the factors that pushed the pound sterling on the downslope as experts now believe increased government spending under a new administration would add to price pressures.

 All sectors were down, and the Stoxx 600 index for all of Europe fell 1%.
 The German DAX fell by 1.7%, the CAC 40 by 1.8% and the British FTSE 100 remained unchanged.